-It’s very common in households to store food in plastic containers but that can come with some serious risks.
+It’s very common in households to store hot food in plastic containers but that can come with some risks in the long term.
 Scientists have found that some of these plastic products leach toxic chemicals that remain in contact with food at very high or very low temperatures.
 Bisphenol A (BPA) is an ingredient found in many plastic containers.

 This chemical disrupts brain and reproductive development in children and increases the risk for cancer, obesity, and other health problems.
-To address the concern over using BPA, many companies switched to using BPS instead.
+To address the concern over using BPA, many companies switched to using Bisphenol S (BPS) instead.

 However, according to research, BPS is not any safer than BPA and can cause many health issues as well.
 Many chemicals are added to plastic production to provide certain desirable properties, but in the long run, these might harm the human physiological system.